Between What Is and What Could Be

 If you find yourself in the in-between right now, take heart.
 Every calling goes through a time of testing and waiting.
 The bigger the calling, the more preparation required.
 God is in the waiting.
 And through it, He purifies us in ways only waiting can.

 We begin to comprehend the cost.
 We realize there is stigma attached to our dream.
-It will require sacrifice.
+We realize it will require sacrifice.

 True callings withstand the test.
 Selfish motivations don’t.
 At least, that has been my experience.